cs50nestm/cs50labs/exitcodes/README.md

 ## Using Exit Codes

 By convention, when a program executes successfully, it should return an exit code of 0.
 That's why the compiler assumes that if no return statement is provided at the end of **main**, the program should return 0.
-You could add `return 0` as the end of your program as well.
+We can add `return 0` anywhere we want in our program as well.
+As soon as the program executes this code, it will immediately terminate, even if it's not at the end of the program.

 We can see what value our program returns by typing in